wikiwong/crate-finder/README.md

 ## Features
 :mag: Search for Rust crates

-:information_source: Link to code
+:computer: Link to code

-:link: Link to docs
+:information_source: Link to docs

 :clipboard: Easily copy dependencies for your Cargo.toml